How to Set Up a Continuous Documentation with DeepDocs

-✅ Prerequisites
+β Prerequisites

-- Install the DeepDocs GitHub App on:
+- Install the DeepDocs App on:

-- Your source code repository
+- Your Github repository containing your source code and docs (monorepo)

 -